PACE-challenge/pacechallenge.org/2024/index.md

 solver has to output a solution within a time limit of <em style="color:#db8a00">30 minutes</em> and a memory limit of <em style="color:#db8a00">8 GB</em>.

+Instances in this track have solutions with a small number of crossings is small compared to the number of vertices, but we do not

 Submissions should be based on provably optimal algorithms, however, this is *not* a formal requirement.
 Submissions that output an